Home » Sweets » The Best White Chocolate Chip Cookie Recipe

 • White sugar: For extra sweetness.

-• An egg: To bind everything together and add extra protein and chewiness.
+• Large egg: To bind everything together and add extra protein and chewiness.

-• Vanilla: Adds a delicious warm flavor to the cookies.
+• Vanilla extract: Adds a delicious warm flavor to the cookies.

 • All purpose flour: For holding everything together.
 I also like to use a higher protein all purpose flour (like King Arthur brand) for these cookies, since it makes them thick and chewy.